Simplify Your GST Compliance with Expert Guidance!

 Understanding SAC Code

-The main difference between the HSN and SAC is that HSN prescribed codes are meant specifically for Goods whereas SAC specifies codes for services.
-Other difference between both of them is the number of digits in their code and their relevance, for example, HSN code has 8 Digit codes whereas SAC has 6 digit codes.
+The main difference between the HSN and SAC is that HSN prescribed codes are meant specifically for Goods, whereas SAC specifies codes for services.
+Other difference between both of them is the number of digits in their code and their relevance, for example, the HSN code has 8 Digit codes, whereas the SAC has 6 digit codes.

-What is the use of SAC code in GST?
+What is the use of Service Accounting Code (SAC) in GST?

 The use of SAC (Services Accounting Code) in GST (Goods and Services Tax) is to classify and levy taxes on various services provided by businesses.
 SAC codes are unique six-digit codes assigned to each service, and they help identify the type of service being offered and the applicable GST rate for that service.